The Impossible: Additional Comments & Reviews

 — Buffalo News

 "After reading the indomitable Mandela and Havel, John Lewis and Sherman Alexie, I was filled with new vigor.
-This collection is a forceful testimonial to the unique power of hope.
-Success is literally impossible unless you have hope.
-And for readers who know their Darwin, it offers a quiet reminder that pessimism has no survival value."
+A forceful testimonial to the unique power of hope. "

 — Denis Hayes, Chairman Earth Day Network

 "A book for the ravenous, and it delivers with a broad and international array of writers, celebrated and unknown.
 My suggestion, however, is not to read the book passively, expecting inspiration on a platter.
-Read it with anger, even desperation — read it in your own personal crucible of frustration over 9/11, the war in Iraq, the war in Afghanistan, humanity’s spreading infection of violence and hate.
-It is in this crucible, I believe, that Mandela’s words, and those of the other writers, whose wisdom is born of suffering and struggle, begin to glow.
+It is in this crucible, I believe, that Mandela's words, and those of the other writers, whose wisdom is born of suffering and struggle, begin to glow.
 Hope becomes a vision of a humane future that is already under way."

 — Robert Koehler, Tribune Media Services

-"Everyone who believes in our humanity and the ideal of justice for all, but feels despair by the direction the world has taken since 9/11, will find their faith in our ability to serve the common good restored by Paul Loeb's symphony of powerful voices."
+"Everyone who believes in our humanity and the ideal of justice for all, but feels despair by the direction the world has taken, will find their faith in our ability to serve the common good restored by Paul Loeb's symphony of powerful voices."

 — Charles Johnson, National Book Award winner, author of Middle Passage